One New Change

 One New Change is a major office and retail development in the City of London.
 It comprises 560000 sqft of floor space, including 220000 sqft of retail space and 330000 sqft of office space and is the only large shopping centre in the City of London, the historic nucleus and modern financial centre of London.
 It cost £500 million to build and was completed in October 2010.

 The complex is located on New Change, a road linking Cannon Street with Cheapside, in one of the areas of the City historically associated with retailing and markets.
 It is close to St Paul's Cathedral.
 The nearest London Underground stations are St Paul's and Mansion House.

 History and background

-The development's sensitive location – opposite St Paul's Cathedral – and its modern architecture led to some controversy during its planning and construction, including criticism from Prince Charles.
+The development's sensitive location – opposite St Paul's Cathedral – and its modern architecture led to some controversy during its planning and construction, including criticism from King Charles III, the then Prince of Wales.
 The architect was Jean Nouvel and the developer was Land Securities.
 The new eight-storey, 34 m high centre replaced an 11-storey, 40 m building constructed in the 1950s for the Bank of England, which was demolished in 2007.
 The complex's distinctive appearance has given it the nickname "the stealth bomber".

 One New Change opened its doors to the public at midday on 28 October 2010.
 The roof terrace, with its restaurant and cafe, was opened on 18 November 2010.